Connect to Azure and Artifact Repo for Your Web App Deployments

 Step 3: Set Up the Harness Artifact Server

-A Harness Azure Web App deployment uses a Docker image.
-You connect Harness to the same Docker repo you use in your Web App in Azure.
-You made this connection using a Harness Artifact Server.
+A Harness Azure Web App deployment uses a Docker image or non-containerized artifact.
+You connect Harness to the same repo you use in your Web App in Azure.
+You made this connection using a Harness Artifact Server or Cloud Provider.

 The Harness Azure Web Application Service type supports the following repos: